tksaha/con-s2v/README.md

-# C ON -S2V: A Generic Framework for Incorporating
+# CON-S2V: A Generic Framework for Incorporating
 Extra-Sentential Context into Sen2Vec
 Latent Representation for the sentences.